 At ReNew Power, we are glad to be playing a part in India’s transition to clean energy as the nation’s leading renewables energy company.
-Earlier this year, during the Annual Meet at Davos, we organized our second thought leadership roundtable to discuss the current climate crisis and explore solutions for the same.
+In January 2020, during the WEF Annual Meet at Davos, we organized our second thought leadership roundtable to discuss the current climate crisis and explore solutions for the same.
 We were fortunate to host a diverse mix of participants including top policymakers, business leaders, academia and representatives from media and civil society.
 We had an engaging hour-long session that threw up various perspectives, an honest assessment of where we are, what various stakeholders should do and some lesser-known aspects linked to the climate situation.
 Download the report

-The 50th World Economic Forum (WEF) Annual Meeting will be held on 21-24 January 2020, in Davos, Switzerland.
+The 50th World Economic Forum (WEF) Annual Meeting was held on 21-24 January 2020, in Davos, Switzerland.
 Four global issues clearly stand out as urgent and important, and will feature prominently on the agenda at the Annual Meeting 2020 in Davos:

 - Climate and environmental challenges that are harming our ecology and economy